-S. Other Adjustments
+V. Other Adjustments

-If you are making the small business election, do not take the subtraction here, take it on the 140-SBI tax return.
+If you are making the small business election and this subtraction is directly related to small business income reported on Form 140-SBI, do not take the subtraction on Form 140, enter the subtraction on Form 140-SBI.

 Other adjustments may be necessary.
 If an allowable adjustment is not listed above, enter that amount on this line.
 If you have more than one Other Adjustment, add the amounts together and enter the total.
+See MCTCP worksheet.

-T. Total Other Subtractions from Arizona Gross Income
+W. Total Other Subtractions from Arizona Gross Income